+Experimental designs for standardized thermal time

-To engage in an experiment to identify cardinal temperatures, an experimental design should be tailored with the purpose of identifying the breadth of the germination temperature range.
-The aim should be to generate data points purposefully below the optimal temperature (sub-optimal) and above the estimated optimal germination temperature (supra-optimal), pushing each species to its thermal thresholds.
-In order to fit a segmented curve, there must be a minimum of three sub-optimal temperatures, and a minimum of three supra-optimal temperatures.
-It is thus recommended that experimental designs include a minimum of 5 temperatures for each temperature range to effectively explore the limits, in which case some temperatures may not yield responders.
+An experimental design to identify the cardinal temperatures and thermal time should be tailored to include the breadth of the germination temperature range.
+The aim should be to generate data points purposefully below the optimal (sub-optimal) and above the optimal germination temperature (supra-optimal), pushing each species to its thermal thresholds.
+Fitting a segmented models requires a minimum of three sub-optimal and three supra-optimal temperatures.
+It is thus recommended that experimental designs include a minimum of 5 temperatures for each temperature range to effectively explore the limits, in which case some temperatures may not yield responses.
 The less that is known about a given species from the outset, the more temperatures that should be tested.

-Constant temperatures are known to produce promising results for testing cardinal temperatures, particularly for agricultural varieties which have been bred for uniformity, and stable germination temperatures (Covell et al 1986).
+Constant temperatures are known to produce promising results for testing cardinal temperatures, particularly for agricultural varieties which have been bred for uniformity and stable germination temperatures (Covell et al 1986).
 However many wild species may require alternating temperatures, or alternating temperatures may better represent real ambient conditions found in nature (Fernandez-Pascual et al 2015, Galíndez et al 2017).
 When testing with alternating temperatures, it is recommended that the average temperature is plotted when the alternating temperatures remain within either the sub- or supra-optimal range (Ellis and Barret 1994).
 Thus, alternating temperature regimes should be carefully planned to avoid exceeding the cardinal temperatures.
 Constant temperatures should never be compared to alternating temperatures within the same analysis, but if testing both, the two temperature regimes should be set up as two experiments or ‘Groupings’, to compare against each other.
 Ideally, in setting up an experimental design for wild species, a regime of both constant and alternating temperatures could be tested separately, and the results compared.

 Experiments are recommended to be run until cumulative germination reaches a plateau.
 Scoring dates should be adjusted to the speed of germination of the study species, so cumulative germination curves with good resolution are produced.
 Finally, it is important to consider that the cardinal temperatures are not fixed values but depend on the dormancy state of the seed lot, as affected by any pre-treatment or variation if developmental time (Daws et al 2004, Pritchard et al 1999).
+Generally, non-dormant seeds with high germination percentages are needed to produce robust estimations of the cardinal temperatures and the thermal time.